Folia: Historical significance

 In the 19th century, the Act I ballet of Les Abencérages (1813) by Luigi Cherubini is based on the Folia, Franz Liszt included a version of the Folia in his Rhapsodie Espagnole, and Ludwig van Beethoven quoted it briefly in the second movement of his Fifth Symphony.
 Alfredo Casella used the theme as the basis for his Variations sur une Chaconne.
+Joseph Leopold Eybler composed a rich version for orchestra.

 La Folia once again regained composers' interest during the 1930s with Sergei Rachmaninov in his Variations on a theme by Corelli in 1931 and Manuel María Ponce and his Variations on "Spanish Folia" and Fugue for guitar.

 The Folia melody has also influenced Scandinavian folk music.
 It is said that around half of the old Swedish tunes are based on La Folia.
 It is possible to recognize a common structure in multiple Swedish folk tunes, and it is similar to the Folia structure.
 Old folk tunes (19th century or older) which do not have this structure often come from parts of Sweden with little influences from upper classes or other countries.
 "Sinclairvisan" is set to the tune, as is "Välment sorgesyn", no. 5b from Carl Michael Bellman's Songs of Fredman.

 The final section of Force Majeure by the electronic music group Tangerine Dream is built upon the later La Follia progression, and is specifically referenced in the fifth track from their 2014 work Josephine The Mouse Singer, titled "Arcangelo Corelli's La Folia."
 It is also used in the Taizé chant "Laudate Dominum."
 The main theme of Vangelis' Conquest of Paradise resembles the rhythmic paradigm of la folia intentionally.
 The chord progression is also used in the Britney Spears song, Oops!...
 I Did It Again, 2000.
 The Folia is used extensively in Max Richter's 2017 album Three Worlds: Music from Woolf Works.